buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeUPS.md

+# Pset_ElectricFlowStorageDeviceTypeUPS

 Properties of uninterruptible power supply equipment.
 The property set can be used by the predefined type UPS of IfcElectricFlowStorageDevice.
 <!-- end of short definition -->